SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.HookReRegisterRawInputKeyboard = true;
 Game.UpdateFakeMouseWithInternalInput = false;

-3. New methods to be used in game handlers -
+3. New methods to be used in game handlers:

 #################### Path variables ####################